Skip to content

 toolbar-soap-scriptsteps

-The Script Steps tab lets you see the list of recorded SOAP operations and use them to create your test script in the main test file.
+The Script Steps tab allows you to view the list of recorded SOAP operations and use them to generate a test script in the main test file.

-• Create Script - This takes all of the recorded steps and automatically creates the matching JavaScript code in your test script.
+• Create Script - This takes all recorded steps and automatically generates the matching JavaScript code in your test script.

-• Remove Step - This removes the recorded step from the script box
+• Remove Step - This removes the recorded step from the list.

-• Clean - This removes all of the recorded steps from the script box.
+• Clean - This removes all recorded steps from the list.

-Each of the steps displayed in the script box will contain the name of the SOAP operation along with the specified parameters in JSON format.
-Steps displayed in bold with an asterisk also have a verification point recorded.
-That means when the script is generated, it will include Tester.Assert functions to verify the results.
+Each step displayed in the list contains the name of the SOAP operation along with its specified parameters in JSON format.
+Steps displayed in bold with an asterisk indicate a verification point has been recorded.
+This means that when the script is generated, it will include Tester.Assert functions to verify the results.

 Operation Explorer